 Reads a record of a given type from the file.

-Data type specifying the size and endiness of the data.
+Data type(s) specifying the size and endiness of the data.

-A one-dimensional array object.
+A 1-D array object.

-Numpy also supports a short syntax for this kind of type:
+NumPy also supports a short syntax for this kind of type: